Well, one of the worst kept secrets this all of last year has finally been made public.

 Wait a minute, the girls are being left out here.

-The boys are raising their hand or monopolizing time in class.
+The boys are raising their hand.

 The girls are afraid to raise them.

-We got Barbie dolls that gave us a math class is tough when you pulled a little loop on the back of the doll and a doll spoke.
+I said, math class is tough when you pull a little loop on the back of the doll and a doll spoke.

-So we did a roll reversal here.
+So we did a role reversal here.

 Think undeniable truth of life number 24.

-Uh and once you start doing that, it's only a matter of time before course correction is needed.
+And once you start doing that, it's only a matter of time before course correction is needed.

 Now, it gets even better.

-We've got one of these wacko wild-eyed feminists who is a product of all this.
+We've got one of these wacko, wild-eyed feminists who is a product of all this.

-Young women in Sweden, Germany, and Australia have a new cause.
+At any rate, young women in Sweden, Germany, and Australia have a new cause.

 They want men to sit down while urinating.